Top 25 Things to Do in Madeira: Must-See Attractions, Activities, and Hidden Gems

 Fanal Forest

-How Long You Need: 1-3 hours depending on how much you explore.
+How Long You Need: 1–3 hours, depending on how much you explore

-Best Time To Visit: In misty weather
+Best Time to Visit: When it’s misty or overcast

-Seixal Black Sand Beach and Sea Pools
+Seixal Black Sand Beach & Sea Pools

-How Long You Need: 1-3 hours.
+How Long You Need: 1–3 hours

-Best Time To Visit: Anytime
+Best Time to Visit: Anytime

-Porto Moniz
+Porto Moniz Natural Sea Pools

 What It Is: Natural volcanic rock pools filled by the Atlantic Ocean

-How Long You Need: 1-3 hours.
+How Long You Need: 1–3 hours

-Best Time To Visit: Anytime
+Best Time to Visit: Anytime

 Vereda da Ponta de São Lourenço